RishikeshKumar19112001/TRUESCORE/README.md

 # TRUESCORE
-CODECHEF "problem Is the Score Consistent".
+CODECHEF problem "Is the Score Consistent".